pyroscope/pimp-my-box/docs/overview.rst

 setup repeatedly to either fix problems, or to install upgrades and new features added to this repository.

+Additionally, if your host crashes and cannot be repaired for some reason, restoring the software and its configuration is a breeze and typically done in under an hour.
+You just need proper backups of crucial data, like the rTorrent session directory.
+The same works for moving from one hosting provider to another, just copy your data via rsync to your new host, to an identical setup.

 The playbooks contained in here install the following components:

 -  Security hardening of your server.